 - VOPI Kraftdzinica for a break on the way to screenings in the suburbs

 Another street that becomes a party hotspot during Sarajevo Film Festival is Radićeva Street – a short tree-lined street with several bars and restaurants as well as the Summer Lounge that always takes place at Skenderija during SFF.
-Make sure to also check Sarajevo Matinée and Garden of Dreams for events during this week.
+Make sure to also check Sarajevo Matinée and For parties, watch the account of Garden of Dreams for events during this week.

 And then there is the grand finale of course: The SFF closing party, taking place on the last night of the Film Festival in front of the Eternal Flame in Titova Street.
 The entrance is always free, and the act is always a surprise that is just announced a few days prior to the party – world-renown DJ Solomun played a set here last year, for example!
 So if you are in Sarajevo for the last day of the Sarajevo Film Festival, make sure to not miss it!